berangerthomas/ASR.lab/README.md

 ### Viewing Results

 Open `results/reports/<config>/report_interactive.html` in a web browser.
-The report includes:

-- Interactive Plotly charts with multi-filter dropdowns (engine, degradation, enhancement, normalization)
-- Sortable summary table (click column headers)
-- Side-by-side transcription comparison with diff highlighting
-- Performance metrics (WER, CER, processing time)
+Use the sticky filter bar to slice results by language, engine, degradation, enhancement, or normalization.
+All tabs update in sync.

 ## Data Organization